OJ999/holbertonschool-Portfolio_Foundations/README.md

 <----------------------------------------------------------------------------------------------------------------------------->

 3. APIs
- In a section called “APIs and Methods”:
--List and describe the API routes that you will be creating for your web client to communicate with your web server -List and describe any API endpoints or function/methods that you will be creating to allow any other clients to use -List and describe any 3rd party APIs that you will be using
-Answer:

-1. API Routes for Web Client (Web Server Communication):
+A. API Routes for Web Client (Web Server Communication):

 • GET /exercises:
  -Description: Retrieves a list of available exercises from the server.